SEC-355 Assignment Explanations & Samples

 Allocate at least 2 hours in the field to support this field experience.
 Focus on differentiated instruction and instructional strategies that are used.
 Work with your mentor teacher to gather student assessment data and to learn how assessment data is used to differentiate instruction.

-Before recording your lesson plan delivery in Clinical Field Experience C, review the "Video Recording Permission Requests."
+THINKING AHEAD: Before recording your lesson plan delivery in Clinical Field Experience C, review the "Video Recording Permission Requests."
 Work with your mentor teacher to have the permission form signed by the student’s parent/guardian by Topic 6.
-In addition, ask your mentor teacher to select and share with you a lesson to teach to a small group in Clinical Field Experience B in Topic 5, and another lesson for a small group or the whole class in Clinical Field Experience C in Topic 6.

 Part I – Follow up with your mentor to ensure he/she receive the Clinical Field Experience Verification Form.